floodnet-nyc/floodnet-gateway/README.md

 The [setup file can be found here](config/confscript.rsc).
 We have used macs to set these up so use the [WinBox for Mac port](https://github.com/nrlquaker/winbox-mac).

+Before we start make sure there are no entries containing the IP address `192.168.88.1` in your `~/.ssh/known_hosts` file.
+If there are delete that line.

 1. Insert SIM card in slot 2
 2. Plug in the Mikrotik LtAP router using the supplied PSU *or* use a 19-30V passive PoE supply
 3. Edit the `config/confscript.rsc` script replacing any instances of `<ADMIN-PASSWORD>` (the password used to access the router for config) and `<WIFI-PASSWORD>` (the password used to connect to the router's Wi-Fi network) with your passwords of choice - *NB: DO NOT GIT COMMIT THE `config/confscript.rsc` FILE WITH THESE PASSWORDS INCLUDED*